To start working with Veeam Backup for AWS, complete the following steps.

 - Add IAM roles.

-Veeam Backup for AWS accesses AWS resources that are required to perform data protection and disaster recovery operations through IAM roles.
-For details, see IAM Roles.
+Veeam Backup for AWS uses permissions of IAM roles to access AWS services and resources while performing data protection and disaster recovery operations.
+For more details, see IAM Roles.

-If you want to back up or restore EC2 instance data within a single AWS account, you can use the Default Backup Restore IAM role.
-This IAM role is created and added to Veeam Backup for AWS during the product installation.
-The Default Backup Restore IAM role has permissions on all EC2 instances and S3 buckets in an AWS account where Veeam Backup for AWS is installed (initial AWS account).
+If you plan to back up and restore EC2 instance data within the initial AWS account, you can use the Default Backup Restore IAM role that is added to Veeam Backup for AWS upon the product installation.

 - Configure backup infrastructure.